mpgn/discord-e2e-encryption/README.md

 **The script is pure Javascript, no external librairies are loaded**

+**Tested on Firefox with Greasmonkey and Chrome with Tampermonkey**

 ### Demo

-1. You can join this Discord and follow the inscruction to add the keys into tampermonkey https://discord.gg/vAuKR6E
+1. You can join this Discord and follow the inscruction to add the keys into tampermonkey https://discord.gg/g9teQ2N
-2. Add the `discord-e2e.js` to tampermonkey
+2. Add the `discord-e2e.js` to tampermonkey or greasemonkey
 2. Once the script is installed you should be able to decrypt the data

 ### Send encrypted messages